basho/rfc/open/ts_timestamp_data_type.md

 The `time` data types are for times with no dates, and the `date` data type is for dates with no times.
-Since neither are useful for partitioning based on quanta, the key use for timestamps in Riak TS, neither are considered relevant (yet).
+Since neither are useful for partitioning based on quanta, an overriding concern in Riak TS, neither are considered for implementation as part of this project.

+(However, at some point we need to consider reserving these as keywords, which may require escaping with double quotes any matching field names.
+We don't use fields named `time`, do we?)

 The key challenge we face with regards to SQL standard compliance is that `timestamp without time zone`, which mandates that any time zone